unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 The Aperture Tiles project includes a CSVBinner tool designed to process numeric, character-separated (e.g., CSV) tabular data.
 The CSVBinner accepts two types of property files to define the tile set you want to create:

-- A Base property file, which describes the general characteristics of the data.
+- A Base property file, which describes the general characteristics of the data
 - Tiling property files, each of which describes the specific attributes you want to tile

 Run the tile generation using the **spark-run** script by using a command similar to: